yana-qaSwe/testversion/README.md

 1. Open qa.demoshopping.ru

-**Actual result**: the website's favicon isn't displayed on the browser tab.
+**Actual result**: The website's favicon isn't displayed on the browser tab.

-**Expected result**: the website's favicon is displayed on the browser tab.
+**Expected result**: The website's favicon is displayed on the browser tab.

 **Environment:**